Skip to content

 Nourish Your Kingdom Destiny by Planting your Feet on Good Ground

 I bought a little pine sapling around two inches tall at my school’s county fair one year.
 I have always loved plants so my intention was to place it in a flower pot.
 I watered and watched over that little tree for at least three years.
-The thing is—it never grew beyond the few inches that it was when I first purchased it!
+The thing is—it never grew beyond the height that it was when I first purchased it!

 I later sold my home, but I sometimes drive by it when I visit my hometown.
 I am in wonder of how tall, stately and majestic that pine tree has become.
 It is indeed awesome to behold!